 As the area’s leader in women’s health, Woman’s physicians are encouraging pregnant women to take additional precautions against COVID-19, and asking all women who are considering pregnancy to understand the facts about the vaccine and make an informed decision.

 - Wash your hands frequently.

-- Limit interactions with other people as much as possible.
+- Limit interactions with other people.

 - Inform your doctor prior to your visit if you have fever or cough.

 COVID-19 Vaccine Q&A

 Q: I am pregnant.
 Should I get the COVID-19 vaccine?
 Vaccinations, especially with vaccines that do not contain live virus, are considered a safe and routine part of prenatal care.
 Both the Centers for Disease Control and Prevention (CDC) and American College of Obstetricians and Gynecologists (ACOG) state that the COVID vaccine should not be withheld from pregnant individuals who meet criteria for vaccination based on priority groups.
 It’s also recommended that you speak with your OB provider about whether or not you should get vaccinated.

 According to the CDC, pregnant people are at increased risk for severe illness from COVID-19.
 Additionally, pregnant people who contract COVID-19 might be at increased risk of adverse pregnancy outcomes, such as preterm birth, compared with pregnant women without COVID-19.

 There is very little data on the safety of this vaccine in pregnancy, as pregnant people were not included in the trials of the vaccines.
 However, 18 individuals who received the vaccine in the vaccine trials did become pregnant after vaccination.
 So far, those pregnancies are ongoing and we hope to learn more about those individuals soon.
 The CDC and the Food and Drug Administration have safety monitoring systems in place to capture information about vaccination during pregnancy and will closely monitor reports.
 Learn more at CDC.